Where to Walk and Not Walk the Great Wall of China

 Views from the Great Wall are Amazing

-Amazing.
-Incredible.
-Jaw-stopping.
-These are the views you can expect as you walk the Great Wall, which meanders along the skyline.
+These views are amazing, incredible, and jaw-stopping.
+You can expect them as you walk the Great Wall, which meanders along the skyline.

 Looking over layers of hills and mountains in the distance